cloudfoundry-tutorials/cf4devs/site/content/core-concepts/rbac.md

 ## Org Roles

-Org roles grant user access at the Org level.
+Org roles grant user access at the org level.

 * **OrgManager**: Can administer the org.
 OrgManagers can create/modify/delete spaces, org-level roles, domains, etc., in that org.
 * **OrgAuditor**: Have read-only access to the org.